JasonBoy/wechat-jssdk/README.md

   //invoked if wechat signature sign succeeds,
   //'this' will be the jssdk instance if it's a normal function,
   // in v3.0.10+, jssdk instance will be passed to the callback, (wxObj) => {}
+  // in the up coming v4, "success"/"error" init callback will be replace by #initialize() which will return Promise, see below
   'success': jssdkInstance => {},
   //invoked if sign failed, in v3.0.10+, jssdk instance will be pass to the func, (err, wxObj) => {}
   'error': (err, jssdkInstance) => {},